flmel/near-testnet-faucet/README.md

 // this makes XCC to an vault contract (can be found in vault branch) if the faucets account balance goes bellow certain threshold
 }
 ```
-#### Scripts
-A set of bash scripts can be found in `./scripts` these are meant to automate and ease the interaction with the contract.
-I've tried to document well with comments on each line.
-Expected to be ran from the main directory.

-NOTES:
-- _Scripts probably wont work on Windows because in Windows we set env variables differently and we have to escape the `"` in the arguments of contract calls when interacting with the cli_
-- _Scripts do not cover all the functionality of the contract_

 ## Testing
 Currently the project makes use of Rusts Unit testing (ish), Integration tests are a bit hard since the tooling is under restructuring/refactoring at the moment.